Berkeley-CS195/sp23/assignments/h195-proj2.md

 [Tools for Teaching]: https://drive.google.com/file/d/1pisWNHtrfKiBd_8a-vsBuqv0sdK6QB2S/view
 [How to Write Learning Outcomes]: https://teaching.berkeley.edu/resources/design/course-level-learning-goalsoutcomes

-## Readings Selection
+## Readings Selection + Activity Pilot

-Select 3-4 readings that students should read prior to discussion that will situate your chosen technology or concept in the context of society.
+1. Select 3-4 readings that students should read prior to discussion that will situate your chosen technology or concept in the context of society.
 Student readings should take about 1 to 1.5 hours in total, maximum.

    We won't require specific kinds of sources, but please limit yourself to at most two opinion pieces (and at most one from any single group).
 Additionally, the UC Berkeley library is a good source for accessing possible readings.

-Secondly, design a short "pre-work" activity for students to complete, which should involve about a paragraph of writing.
+2. Design a short "pre-work" activity for students to complete, which should involve about a paragraph of writing.

+3. Brainstorm one 25-minute discussion activity to engage the students critically with the social context and implications of your chosen topic.
+   The 25 minutes or so should include all parts (intro, exercise, takeaway/ synthesis).

+4. Try it out with 3-4 friends!
+For maximum effect, ask them to skim / do the readings.
+Then, complete a 1-page writeup that consists of:

+   - Your activity plan (see [below](#activity-plan))
+   - A reflection on the pilot
+   - Any changes that you plan to make for the final deliverable.

 This is due Friday 3/17, 11:59 PM PT.

+### Activity Plan

+Construct one 25-minute activity where students engage with the social context of the computing technology.
+In your writeup, address the following:

+Introduction
+: How will you introduce the discussion section?
+For example, will you provide any additional context beyond the readings?

+Recall Activity (Optional)
+: Pose a question you to get students positioned and warmed up to discuss.
+It often involves students "recalling" what was in their required readings.

+Activity Structure
+: How will you structure the discussion of this question (in small groups, pairs, as a class, a mixture, or something else)?
+Will you have time to review as a class before or after the activity?

+Learning Goal/Outcome
+: Write a sentence for the instructor-facing lesson plan, e.g. "By the end of this activity, students will be able to..."
+(See [Action Verbs])

+Main Takeaway
+: Share the main student-facing takeaway(s) that you will state for students at the activity.

 ## Presentation